 Pessimism: Subjectivism lends support to pessimism.
 Which times seem to last the longest?
 Those that are the most agonizing.
 Which times seem to last the shortest?
 Those that are the most enjoyable.
 Now suppose that subjectivism is true.
 Then the long-seeming pains are bad in proportion to their subjective duration, which is much longer than their objective duration.
 Similarly, the short-seeming pleasures are good in proportion to their subjective duration, which is much shorter than their objective duration.
 So the badness of everything bad that we experience is magnified, and the goodness of everything good that we experience is diminished.

-Animal ethics: It's plausible that different species experience time at different rates.
-Suppose, say, that chickens experience time at twice the rate of cows.
+Animal ethics: It’s plausible that different species experience time at different rates.
+Suppose, say, that cows experience time at twice the rate of chickens.
 And suppose that subjectivism is true.
-Then all else equal, it's better for a chicken to experience a given pain for five minutes than for a cow to experience the same pain for five minutes, since the pain will seem to last twice as long to the cow.
+Then all else equal, it’s better for a cow to experience a given pain for five minutes than for a chicken to experience the same pain for five minutes, since the pain will seem to last twice as long to the chicken.
 This effect might be even greater between other animals.
-For example, maybe humming birds experience time at a thousand times the rate of turtles.
+For example, maybe turtles experience time at a thousand times the rate of humming birds.

 Human enhancement: Suppose that subjectivism is true.
 Then doubling the rate at which time seems to pass while someone is experiencing a pain is as good as halving the actual duration of the pain.
 Similarly, halving the rate at which time seems to pass while someone is experiencing a pleasure is as good as doubling the actual duration of the pleasure.
 In the future we may have the ability to alter the rates at which time seems to pass to us without otherwise affecting the quality of our experiences.
 If subjectivism is true, then we can use this ability to increase the value of our pleasures and decrease the disvalue of our pains.
 But if objectivism is true, then there would be no benefit to decreasing the subjective duration of a pain or increasing the subjective duration of a pleasure.